 Redondo Beach Pier was originally built to facilitate timber delivery from ships to trains in 1889, the Redondo Beach pier has undergone six transformations, surviving a series of storms, fires and demolitions throughout the 20th century on the way to its current design — a large horseshoe shape structure that has been given the name – the “endless” pier.

-A short walk to the north of the pier is Seaside Lagoon and Veterans Park.
+A short walk to the north of the pier brings you to Seaside Lagoon and Veterans Park.
 A saltwater lagoon offers swimming, a large sand area for sunbathing, children’s play equipment, volleyball courts, snack bar, and a grassed area and luau shelter where you can picnic and enjoy ocean views.

 The main attraction for families on the boardwalk is the Redondo Fun Factory, a 1920s boardwalk style amusement center and penny arcade that has over 300 games, a Tilt-A-Whirl, ad numerous kiddy rides.
 As you casually walk along taking in the fresh ocean breeze, it’s not uncommon to catch a man who plays guitar and sings sea shanties as well as other interesting street performers along the way.

-The pier transforms from seaside playground into a twilight paradise starting each evening with a spectacular sunset over the pacific.
+The pier transforms from the seaside playground into a twilight paradise starting each evening with a spectacular sunset over the Pacific.
 You’ll want to start your evening with some delectable dining, and there are two places that are tops on the list.

 Old Tony’s on the Pier is a great place to dine with family, friends or that special someone.
 Opened in 1952 by Tony Trutanich the restaurant is the oldest on the pier and still one of the best places to find the “freshest catch of the day.”
 The signature entrée is the linguini with huge chunks of lobster — or scallops upon request.